justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

 ### Emphasis

 Tags are available in two types of emphasis.
-Not all colour available within the subtle emphasis are available within the strong emphasis, for example, Brand, Neutral - alternative, Outline and Ghost have only Subtle variations.
+Not all colours available within the subtle emphasis are available within the strong emphasis, for example, brand, neutral - alternative, outline and ghost have only subtle variations.

 {% contentLayout %}
   {% contentItem %}